 GBS is an acute paralysis caused by dysfunction in the peripheral nervous system (i.e., the nervous system outside the brain and spinal cord).
-Subtypes of GBS include acute inflammatory demyelinating polyneuropathy (AIDP), Miller-Fisher syndrome, acute motor axonal neuropathy (AMAN), and acute motor and sensory neuropathy (AMSAN).
+Subtypes of GBS include acute inflammatory demyelinating polyneuropathy (AIDP), Fisher syndrome or Miller-Fisher syndrome (FS or MFS), acute motor axonal neuropathy (AMAN), and acute motor and sensory neuropathy (AMSAN).
 While GBS is usually associated with the flu vaccine, it may also give rise to a vaccine injury claim following some of the other covered vaccines.

 Have You Suffered from Guillain-Barré Syndrome from the Flu Vaccine?